PBA-2sem/Miniproject-2/README.md

 ### Databases
 MongoDB is a document-based database, known for its efficiency and scalability.

-Redis is an in-memory database that is fairly simple to setup and has a very fast response time.
+Redis is an in-memory, key-value-based database that is fairly simple to setup and has a very fast response time.

+### Prior Expected Database behavior

+We expect that (simple) queries against the Redis database will be faster the queries against the MongoDB database, because Redis database model is in-memory.
+Thus, Redis offer speed in simple scenarios (but more complexity when using more complicated queries).

+On the other hand, in scenaries with a lot of complex queries, queries using MongoDB might be easier.
+Thus, MongoDB offer simplicity in more complex scenarios (but less speed).

 ### Data source